-However, the Nike Lunarlon midsole, though an amazing feature when the shoe is brand new, will eventually wear to the point it loses its initial edge it had over the competition.
+However, the Nike Lunarlon midsole, though an amazing feature when the shoe is brand new, will eventually wear to the point it loses the initial edge it had over the competition.
 The foam in this shoe goes from being springy and responsive to flat after miles and miles of absorbing impact, almost similar to how a memory foam eventually wears down in the area that gets used excessively.

 This shoe offers its best protection in the midsection to the heel of the shoe.
 The heel clip on the shoe is made from a harder plastic material that will prevent and protect your foot from rolling too far inward.
 The entire system mimics the effect of a roll bar, stiffer and more stable in the upper region of the shoe.

 Right out of the box, the responsiveness is amazing.
 The Lunarlon midsole provides a drop that allows your foot to get a better feeling of the road beneath you.
 The Nike Lunarlon foam is a highly advanced foam, but in the same breath, it's far from perfect.
-The ovular grip below on the outsole that drops from the midsole behave like receptors for you foot, giving you a great sense of your surrounding terrain that you're standing on.
-The actual midsole itself is responsive with transferring the energy back to your foot as you run, imitating a spring like effect.
+The ovular grip below on the outsole that drops from the midsole behave like receptors for your foot, giving you a great sense of your surrounding terrain that you're standing on.
+The actual midsole itself is responsive with transferring the energy back to your foot as you run, imitating a spring-like effect.